-- 10. Parents have the right to request his or her child transferred to another classroom teacher; however, parents do not have the right to choose a specific classroom teacher.
+- 10. Each school day students in first period shall recognize a personal moment of silence following the Pledge of Allegiance from one (1) to two (2) minutes in duration.
+Teachers and staff are not to make a suggestion as to the nature of any reflection that a student may engage in during this personal moment of silence.
+Students are not to interfere with other students' participation in the personal moment of silence.
+(Pursuant to Florida Statute 1003.45) - 11.
+Parents have the right to request his or her child transferred to another classroom teacher; however, parents do not have the right to choose a specific classroom teacher.
 Parents wishing to request to have his or her child transferred to another classroom must do so in writing to the school Principal.
 The school Principal must approve or deny the transfer within two (2) weeks of receiving the request.
-If denied, the school must notify the parent and specify the reason for the denial. - 11.
+If denied, the school must notify the parent and specify the reason for the denial. - 12.
 A parent whose student is assigned an out-of-field teacher may request that his or her child be transferred to an in-field classroom teacher within the school and grade in which the student is currently enrolled, however parents do not have the right to choose a specific classroom teacher.
-The parent wishing to request to have his or her child transferred must do so in writing to the school Principal.
+The Parent wishing to request to have his or her child transferred must do so in writing to the school Principal.
 The school district must approve or deny the parent's request and transfer the student to a different classroom teacher within a reasonable period of time, not to exceed 2 weeks, if an in-field teacher for that course or grade level is employed by the school and the transfer does not violate maximum class size pursuant to s.
 1003.03 and s.
 1, Art.
 IX of the State Constitution.
-If a request for transfer is denied, the school must notify the parent and specify the reasons for the denial. - 12.
-Pursuant to Florida Statute § 1002.20, the following are the School Grades and amount of money expended per student for the 2017-2018 school year (the most current information available):
+If a request for transfer is denied, the school must notify the parent and specify the reasons for the denial.

+13. Pursuant to Florida Statute § 1002.20, the following are the School Grades and amount of money expended per student for the 2021-2022 school year (the most current information available):

 SCHOOL GRADE MONEY PER STUDENT

 ELEMENTARY

-Central Ridge Elementary С 7,609
+Central Ridge Elementary В 9,293

+Citrus eSchool K-5 D 15,225

-Citrus Springs Elementary В 8,814
+Citrus Springs Elementary С 10,278

-Crystal River Primary С 9,424
+Crystal River Primary С 10,650

-Floral City Elementary С 10,061
+Floral City Elementary В 12,542

-Forest Ridge Elementary С 9,222
+Forest Ridge Elementary В 10,314

-Hernando Elementary В 8,984
+Hernando Elementary С 10,648

-Homosassa Elementary С 10,524
+Homosassa Elementary Α 12,453

-Inverness Primary С 8,634
+Inverness Primary С 11,147

-Lecanto Primary С 8,250
+Lecanto Primary С 9,551

-Pleasant Grove Elementary В 9,493
+Pleasant Grove Elementary С 11,092

-Rock Crusher Elementary А 9,531
+Rock Crusher Elementary В 11,227

 SECONDARY

+Citrus eSchool 6-12 С 8,701

-Citrus Springs Middle Α 8,506
+Citrus Springs Middle С 9,772

-Crystal River Middle С 8,123
+Crystal River Middle С 10,226

-Inverness Middle В 8,228
+Inverness Middle С 9,819

-Lecanto Middle В 8,895
+Lecanto Middle С 10,165

-Citrus High С 8,695
+Citrus High С 8,926

-Crystal River High В 9,061
+Crystal River High С 9,826

-Lecanto High В 8,510
+Lecanto High С 8,868

-CITRUS COUNTY SCHOOLS В
+CITRUS COUNTY SCHOOLS С

-For more information regarding how the "money per student" is calculated, please go to the Citrus County School District webpage located at www.citrus.k12.fl.us, located under the Parents & Students Tab, you can find the school Financial Report for each school.
+For more information regarding how the "money per student" is calculated, please go to the Citrus County School District webpage located at www.citrusschools.org, located under the Parents & Students Tab, you can find the school Financial Report for each school.